Flatiron Building (Bellingham, Washington)

-The Hamilton Building also known as The Flatiron Building of Bellingham and the Bellingham Bay Furniture Building was the first "skyscraper" in Bellingham.
+The Hamilton Building also known as The Flatiron Building of Bellingham and the Bellingham Bay Furniture Building was considered the first "skyscraper" in Bellingham, Washington.
 Built in 1908 for Talifero Simpson Hamilton's growing Bellingham Bay (B.B.)
 Furniture Company established in 1889, the building cost $100,000 and used thirty-five thousand barrels of cement along with 200,000 pounds of steel.
 Due to its triangular shape and resemblance to the Fuller Building in New York, the building instantly garnered the flatiron nickname.
 It was Bellingham's tallest structure until 1926.

 Construction

 In late 1906, the Bellingham Bay Improvement Company hired Seattle architect James C. Teague (later designer of the nearby Exchange [YMCA] and Dahlquist buildings) to draw preliminary plans for a five-story building that would fill their triangular block bound by Champion, Prospect and Bay Streets in downtown Bellingham, a very prime location.
 It would be a concrete frame building clad in brick with stone at the base.
 In the original plans, the building would house possibly a bank or other small stores with office space and lodge rooms above but because of litigation involving the property and the construction of a temporary skating rink on the site, it was speculated that the building would not be built very soon.